Azure/autorest.modelerfour/modelerfour/readme.md

   - add additional checks for empty names, collisions
   - fix errant processing on APString => Apstring
   - x-ms-client-name fixes on parameters
+  - added setting for `preserve-uppercase-max-length` to preserve uppercase words up to a certain length.

 #### 4.5.x
   - static linking libraries for stability